tecnico-sec/Virtual-Networking/README.md

 Repeat this process twice and lets call the original machine VM1, and the new ones VM2 and VM3.

-The intended topology of our network is shown in Figure 2 with VM2 also connected to the internet (with an IP address that is obtain via DHCP).
+The intended topology of our network is shown in Figure 2 with VM2 also connected to the Internet (with an IP address that is obtain via DHCP).

 <img src="./figure2.png" alt="alt text" width="200">

 *Figure 2.
 Intended network layout.
 VM1 and VM2 are connected in a virtual network via sw-1.
 VM2 and VM3 are connected in another virtual network via sw-2.
-VM2 will operate as a gateway between the two subnets, and as a gateway to the intenet.*
+VM2 will operate as a gateway between the two subnets, and as a gateway to the Internet.*

 The easier way to connect the VM1 and VM2 in the same network is to do the following in the VirtualBox interface with the VM turned off: